zhouchao-ops/Qwen-Image/README.md

 ![](https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen-Image/s3.jpg#center)

-But Qwen-Image doesn’t just create or edit, it understands.
+But Qwen-Image doesn't just create or edit, it understands.
 It supports a suite of image understanding tasks, including object detection, semantic segmentation, depth and edge (Canny) estimation, novel view synthesis, and super-resolution.
 These capabilities, while technically distinct, can all be seen as specialized forms of intelligent image editing, powered by deep visual comprehension.

 ![](https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen-Image/s4.jpg#center)